British Gas - Energy For Tomorrow Fund

 Eligible Organisations

-To be eligible to apply, organisations must be:
+To be eligible to apply, organisations must be one of the following:

 To receive funding, you must have at least three non-related trustees or directors who don't live together.
 And you need to ensure decision making and voting rights are equally distributed between your trustees or directors.